aristanetworks/atd-public/labguides/source/media-STP.SVI.rst

-   2. Once th vlan is created, we can assign the uplink ports as trunk links as well as allow vlan 100 to pass
+   2. Once the vlan is created, we can assign the uplink ports as trunk links as well as allow vlan 100 to pass

         .. code-block:: text